andynog/cosmocope/README.md

-# cosmoscope - A Cosmos Telescope tool

-This tool allows you to crawl [Github](https://github.com) in order to discover [Cosmos](https://cosmos.network) based projects.
+# cosmocope

+_cosmocope_ (Cosmos + Telescope) is a tool that helps you discover projects, tools, SDKs, libraries and modules that are part of the Cosmos Ecosystem

-Currently, the only source crawled by the tool is Github.
+Currently, the only source crawled by the tool is [Github](https://github.com).
 It leverages Github's search API to discover projects tagged with 'cosmos-sdk' topic and only public repositories can be crawled.
+In the future, the idea is to engage the community to add Cosmos topics to their Github public repositories in order to allow the tool to discover their repositories.

 ## Installation